-ON THIS PAGE: You will read about your medical care after cancer treatment is completed, and why this follow-up care is important.
-To see other pages, use the menu.
+ON THIS PAGE: You will read about your medical care after cancer treatment is completed and why this follow-up care is important.
+Use the menu to see other pages.

-Care for people diagnosed with cancer doesn’t end when active treatment has finished.
-Your health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your overall health.
+Care for people diagnosed with cancer does not end when active treatment has finished.
+Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

-Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
 Learn more about the importance of follow-up care.

 Watching for recurrence

 One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will ask specific questions about your health.
 Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of head and neck cancer first diagnosed and the types of treatment given.
 Your doctor will also teach you which signs and symptoms of recurrence to watch for.